KuerbisKuchen02/KuerbisKuchen02/README.md

 # 💫 About Me:
-Dual Student @Continental | Bachelor of Science - Software Technology
+Dual Student | Bachelor of Science - Software Technology

 ## 🌐 Socials: